-Condition Number Condition Status Evidence/Comments d. include sufficient monitoring methodology to determine Greater Bilby roadkill rates on the sealed Cape Leveque Road during the construction phase and operational phase e. include appropriate Greater Bilby roadkill trigger values and adaptive management measures to be implemented should Greater Bilby roadkill trigger values be reached during the construction phase and operational phase f. include the requirement for ongoing monitoring and adaptive management measures until such time as it can be demonstrated that there is no decline in the local Greater Bilby population as a result of roadkill for three successive years g. include the requirement to provide a report on survey findings and effectiveness of adaptive management to the Department annually by 30 June each year following commencement of the action, until such time as it can be demonstrated that there is no decline in the local Greater Bilby population as a result of roadkill for three successive years.
+Condition Number Condition Status Evidence/Comments d. include sufficient monitoring methodology to determine Greater Bilby roadkill rates on the sealed Cape Leveque Road during the construction phase and operational phase e. include appropriate Greater Bilby roadkill trigger values and adaptive management measures to be implemented should Greater Bilby roadkill trigger values be reached during the construction phase and operational phase f. include the requirement for ongoing monitoring and adaptive management measures until such time as it can be demonstrated that there is no decline in the local Greater Bilby population as a result of roadkill for three successive years No Greater Bilbies road kills were recorded Post construction between January and Nov 2021.
+It has been concluded (N. Hammagucci, pers comm.) that bilby activity was very sparsely distributed or possibly absent in the study area.
+Accordingly, given the lack of observations of Greater Bilbies in the area before, during and following construction, it is considered that the Project has not caused a decline in the local Greater Bilby population as a result of road kill. g. include the requirement to provide a report on survey findings and effectiveness of adaptive management to the Department annually by 30 June each year following commencement of the action, until such time as it can be demonstrated that there is no decline in the local Greater Bilby population as a result of roadkill for three successive years.
 To minimise impacts to the Greater Bilby during the construction phase, the person taking the action must develop a Greater Bilby Induction Training and Awareness Program (GBITAP).
 The GBITAP must: Compliant A GBITAP has been developed in collaboration with the Nyul Nyul Ranger Group.
-Nyul Nyul Rangers are actively involved in the project and are key to management of the Greater Bilby. a. be delivered to all employees and contractors prior to the commencement of the action and to any new employees and contractors arriving during the construction phase Compliant The GBITAP is delivered at the commencement of each swing on site to ensure all new starters on the Project are compliant with the project specific environmental induction requirements.
+Nyul Nyul Rangers are actively involved in the project and are key to management of the Greater Bilby.
+11 a. be delivered to all employees and contractors prior to the commencement of the action and to any new employees and contractors arriving during the construction phase Compliant The GBITAP is delivered at the commencement of each swing on site to ensure all new starters on the Project are compliant with the project specific environmental induction requirements.